Discover how to explore the Frankland Islands, a group of 5 amazing Great Barrier Reef Islands, from Cairns, Australia.

 We learnt a lot about the island, from the unique star-sand that can be found here, to the diverse birdlife and interesting geological history of the Frankland Islands.

 Return to Cairns

 Wrapping up this awesome Frankland Islands day trip from Cairns, we jumped back on the boat and prepared to motor back down the Mulgrave River.
-I was excited about the prospects of spotting some large saltwater crocodiles on the bank as we were coming back on low tide.
+I was excited about the prospect of spotting some large saltwater crocodiles on the bank as we were coming back on low tide.

-Unfortunately, I missed out on this occassion but Michele told me that you can actually spot them quite frequently!
+Unfortunately, I missed out on this occasion but Michele told me that you can actually spot them quite frequently!